zeebear/100-days-of-code/r1-log.md

 Tried various ways and methods to make the embedded Vimeo videos be even a little responsive and play nicely with the smaller-screen version of my site.
 Nothing worked for me.
 In a fit of pique I decided to just leave the videos for larger-screen and remove them altogether for smaller-screen.
 Will try making everything else look better tomorrow.

 ### R1D14 (13-05-2020)

+Made a new style.css and made the mobile site work first.
+I have three more things left to do, and everything else seems to be working as I would like.
+Left to do:
++ Hamburger menu in mobile view
++ Attempt to put videos back in mobile view
++ Choose body text colour (easier to see it in the daylight)

+### R1D15 (14-05-2020)